gher-uliege/Diva-Workshops/notebooks/Introduction.md

 https://github.com/Alexander-Barth/JuliaTutorial/blob/master/Julia%20Tutorial%20of%20Data%20Analysis%20in%20Oceanography.ipynb

-More techincal information for interested people (but not necessary for the workshop) https://github.com/Alexander-Barth/JuliaTutorial/blob/master/Julia%2C%20a%20fresh%20approach%20to%20technical%20computing.ipynb
+More technical information for interested people (but not necessary for the workshop) https://github.com/Alexander-Barth/JuliaTutorial/blob/master/Julia%2C%20a%20fresh%20approach%20to%20technical%20computing.ipynb